OUIsolutions/VibeScript/README.md

-Vibescript its a lua runtime to  make quick scripts combined with llm
+Flask is a lightweight WSGI web application framework.
+It is designed to make getting started quick and easy, with the ability to scale up to complex applications.
+It's often used for building web APIs and microservices.